broninx/rsc_iota_imp/contracts/lottery/README.md

 }
 ```

-The win function serves as the final resolution mechanism once both players have successfully completed the reveal phase.
-This publicly callable function calculates the combined character length of both players' revealed secrets.
-Using this total length as a deterministic arbiter, it transfers the entire contract balance to player1 if the sum is even, or to player2 if the sum is odd.
-This cryptographic length-check provides a trustless, verifiable method to distribute winnings without relying on external randomness or subjective judgment, while ensuring the lottery contract can be securely concluded after execution.
+The `win` function serves as the final resolution step after both players complete the reveal phase.
+It accepts a reference to a `Random` struct to instantiate a new randomness generator, which produces a random `u32` value to determine the winner: an even value selects Player 1 as the victor, while an odd value designates Player 2.
+This mechanism ensures impartial winner selection through cryptographically secure randomness.

 ## Differences